damjanmk/crimemap-dummy/README.md

 Password: dummy

 Please, feel free to get a copy of the code and use and change it locally.
-After you make some very cool new features and improvements we could merge our branches and I will update the 'production site' (the one on the actual web server.
+After you make some very cool new features and improvements we could merge our branches and I will update the 'production site' (the one on the actual web server).
 In order to be able to use the code on your machine you will have to go through a few steps:

 I)
 ===Install local server, mysql and php===

-On Windows it is simple to do by installing xampp.
+On Windows install XAMPP.
 It has apache, mysql and php packaged together.
-On Linux you can install Lampp or xampp for linux, or alternatively install all the parts separately.
+On Linux you can install XAMPP or LAMP.

 II)
 ===Importing a mysqldump with all the data and structure===